-In 4km section of main line piping, a team under the supervision of a PiW can typically install up to 192 supply lines to service residential/commercial users and/or fire hydrants.
+In 4km section of main line piping, a team of LiW can typically install up to 192 supply lines to service residential/commercial users and/or fire hydrants.

 A detailed description of each essential task follows in the next section.